Healthy food selection takes every vacation to another level

 Don’t forget that vacation time is YOUR time

 It’s a time for you to pay attention to your SELF.
 It’s a time to treat yourself right in every way.
-If you forgo the healthy food and exercise, you’ll be missing out in a big way.
+If you forgo the healthy food and exercise, you’ll be missing the opportunity to truly feel AMAZING by the end.

 By the way, if you’re looking to